-When indoors, pets sense something familiar and beneficial when they come in contact with an Earthing mat or other grounding product.
+When indoors, pets sense something familiar and beneficial when they come in contact with an Earthing mat or other grounding products.
 They are definitely drawn to Earthing.
-Although they can’t articulate what they feel, their actions and responses speak louder than words, as these accounts clearly indicate:.
-Here is a sampling of feedback:
+Here’s a typical example, from a 2019 Facebook post:

 Extending Quality and Quantity of Life